gilt/events-gfc-avro/README.md

 ### Who assigns maintainers?

-Mike has final `LGTM` approval for all pull requests to `MAINTAINERS` files.
+Mike has final `LGTM` approval for all pull requests to the `MAINTAINERS` file.

 ### How is this process changed?